SRA-VJTI/ML-study-group/content/notes/gnn.md

 > $$D_{KL}\left( P  \Vert  Q \right)$$
 > is a type of statistical distance: a measure of how one probability distribution P is different from a second reference probability distribution Q.

-A simple interpretetion of the KL divergence of P from Q is the expected excess surprise from using Q as a model when the actual distribution is Q. Here is a great video to get intution for the formula for KL Divergence: [Intuitively understanding KL Divergence](https://www.youtube.com/watch?v=SxGYPqCgJWM)
+A simple interpretetion of the KL divergence of P from Q is the expected excess surprise from using Q as a model when the actual distribution is P. Here is a great video to get intution for the formula for KL Divergence: [Intuitively understanding KL Divergence](https://www.youtube.com/watch?v=SxGYPqCgJWM)

 Formula for KL Divergence:
 $$D_{KL}\left(P \middle\Vert Q\right)= \sum_{i} P(i)  log\frac{P(i)}{Q(i)}$$